Baelish03/0ad-maps/README.md

 4. Tropical in Florida, Yucatan peninsula and Cuba island.

 A civic center can be build on Yucatan and Cuba, while you can't on Ande and Appalacchia mountains.
-On Rocky Mountains there is a passage to make map funnier.

 ## South America